thewhitetulip/intro-to-vuejs/3_building_an_app.md

 # Building an app

-> This chapter makes two assumptions, first is that you know enough JS to understand the code displayed below and that you have written a web app before, if you haven't written a web app, you can read [Write webapps in Go without using a framework](https://github.com/thewhitetulip/web-dev-golang-anti-textbook/)
+> This chapter makes two assumptions, first is that you know enough JS to understand the code displayed below and that you have written a web app before, if you haven't written a web app, you can read [Write webapps in Go without using a framework](https://github.com/thewhitetulip/web-dev-golang-anti-textbook/) to learn how to write one in Go or any other book if you prefer another language.

 We will be building a full app in this chapter by using Vue.
 You will need the download the code from Github.
 That is the basic HTML which we have to transform using Vue.